 Given the fact that Red Ginger Plants are native to southeastern Asia, these plants are naturally disposed towards enjoying and thriving in high levels of humidity.

 So, when you plant them in your garden, just know that high humidity levels in your environment will never be a problem.

 In general, you could aim for around 50% relative humidity.
 Give or take ten percent, this level of water saturation in the air should be ideal for your Red Ginger Plant’s survival.

 If you realize that your place of residence does not naturally provide that degree of relative humidity, you could always grab a mister and spray your plant as and when you see fit!

 The Red Ginger Plant might be able to survive without feeding, but providing it with Epsom salts in case of a magnesium deficiency could be helpful.
 During summer and spring, feeding once a month would aid in the growth and development of the plant.

-As mentioned earlier, the Red Ginger Plant is actually not fragile at all.
-The plant is sufficiently hardy, and you do not need to worry too much about what nutrient the plant might be falling short on.
+As mentioned earlier, the Red Ginger Plant is not fragile at all.
+The plant is sufficiently hardy, and you do not need to worry too much about what nutrient the plant might fall short on.

 That said, the plant could be susceptible to a magnesium deficiency.
 Providing the plant with additional Epsom salts once a month should be enough to deal with such an issue.

-Apart from that, feeding the plant during its growing seasons, that is around the summer and spring months, would be sufficient.
+Also, feeding the plant during its growing seasons, that is, around the summer and spring months, would be sufficient.
 You could feed them with a water-soluble fertilizer about once a month.

 The Red Ginger Plant flowers once during its lifetime, and it can take approximately three years to flower.
 Its size can be roughly 8 inches (20cm) in height and 6 inches (15cm) in width.